Vijayanagara Empire: Religion

-The decline of Jain dynasties in Karnataka after the 12th century led to a reduction in royal patronage for Jainism, while Vaishnavism and Virashaivism gained prominence through the Bhakti movement.
+The defeat of the Jain Western Ganga Dynasty by the Cholas in the early 11th century and the rising numbers of followers of Vaishnava Hinduism and Virashaivism in the 12th century was mirrored by a decreased interest in Jainism.
+The conversion of the Hoysalas, originally Jains, to Vaishnavism around the 12th century, also contributed to this trend.
+However, the Vijayanagara kingdom saw the sustain of a sizeable Jain community, established on the Mysore plateau and the Canara coast, chiefly adhering to the Digambara tradition.
 Two notable locations of Jain worship in the Vijayanagara territory were Shravanabelagola and Kambadahalli.

 Islamic contact with South India began as early as the seventh century, a result of trade between the Southern kingdoms and Arab lands.
 Jumma Masjids existed in the Rashtrakuta empire by the tenth century (Note: From the notes of Arab writer Al-Ishtakhri Nilakanta Sastri 1955.) and many mosques flourished on the Malabar coast by the early 14th century.
 (Note: From the notes of Ibn Batuta Nilakanta Sastri 1955.)
 Muslim settlers married local women; their children were known as Mappillas (Moplahs) and were actively involved in horse trading and manning shipping fleets.
 The interactions between the Vijayanagara Empire and the Bahmani Sultanate to the north increased the presence of Muslims in the south.
+Bringing on also a Persianate and Central Asian colouration to the local religious practices, with the growth of Hanafism and the rise of an urbanite Shia presence.
 In the early 15th century, Deva Raya built a mosque for the Muslims in Vijayanagara and placed a Quran before his throne.

-The introduction of Christianity began as early as the eighth century as shown by the finding of copper plates inscribed with land grants to Malabar Christians.
+The introduction of Christianity began as early as the eighth century as shown by the finding of copper plates inscribed with land grants to Malabar Christians, from the Syriac Orthodox tradition.
 Christian travelers wrote of the scarcity of Christians in South India in the Middle Ages, promoting its attractiveness to missionaries.
 (Note: From the notes of Jordanus in 1320–21 Nilakanta Sastri 1955.)
-The arrival of the Portuguese in the 15th century and their connections through trade with the empire, the propagation of the faith by Francis Xavier (1545) and later the presence of Dutch settlements fostered the growth of Christianity in the south.
+The arrival of the Portuguese in the 15th century and their connections through trade with the empire, the propagation of the Catholic faith by Francis Xavier (1545), peculiarly in areas of Lusitanian influence (Cochin, Goa, Madura), and later, to a lesser extent, the presence of Reformed Dutch settlements, fostered localised growth of Christianity in the south.

+More restricted Jewish communities were also established along the Malabar coast, particularly in the surroundings of Cochin and Cranganore, at least from the 11th century.
+The commercial and colonial Portuguese expansion, coinciding with the anti-Jewish policies conducted in the Iberian Peninsula (Spain and Portugal), contributed to the migration of Marranos and Conversos towards the overseas territories, where their presence is attested in Goa in the 16th century.
+Judeo-Portuguese merchants were also recorded among the Europeans based in Vijayanagara city.